 The maximum rating of the cable may be different in different circumstances, but for this discussion, we will leave it at that.

-Overload current is the current, above the rating of your consumer mains, that occurs when too many appliances are connected.
+Overload current is the current, above the rating of your cables (though we are talking about consumer mains in this instance), that occurs when too many appliances are connected and running.

 Why does all of this matter?